 Assessing the financial resources of the person who committed the assault needs to be done early in the process.
 Moving forward with a lawsuit often only makes sense when it is clear that the defendant has the money to adequately compensate the victim.

-If you believe you have an intentional tort case that is worth pursuing, contact a Columbus, Ohio, assault attorney with Agee Clymer to let us know how we may be able to help.
+If you believe you have an intentional tort case that is worth pursuing, contact an assault attorney with Agee Clymer to let us know how we may be able to help.
 You can schedule a free consultation online.
 You can also speak with a lawyer by calling (614) 221-3318.